Check for Holiday Readiness

 Give your CSM an updated list of emergency contacts.
 Submit a ticket to Salesforce B2C Commerce Customer Support a week prior to your peak traffic.
 Familiarize yourself with the escalation process for B2C Commerce and your integrations.
 Provide workload estimates to logistics and customer care prior to the peak.

 Check Search Settings

 If your shoppers can’t find it, they can’t buy it.
 Optimizing site search for the holidays is a critical component of holiday readiness.
-Not only must you optimize search, but you must also review and modify your search dictionaries and tuning rules.
+Not only should you optimize search, but you should also review and modify your search dictionaries and tuning rules.

 Review these areas to maximize your storefront’s search capabilities.